 In an effort to streamline and simplify the processes for applicants, CDE is aligning the requirements for summer learning and enrichment (as described in Section D, Part 2, of this plan) with the requirements for comprehensive afterschool programming (as described in Section D, Part 3, of this plan).
 This is done in alignment with Colorado House Bill 21-1259 requiring that CDE "create a streamlined process for local education providers to access funding for extended learning opportunities based on the specific needs of the local education provider."
 For this reason, the content is replicated in both sections.
+However, CDE will, through coding within any funding application(s), carefully track the funding distributed through this streamlined process as applicable to the required uses under Section D, Part 2, or Section D, Part 3.

 i.
-A description of the evidence-based programs that address the academic, social, emotional, and mental health needs of students (e.g., providing intensive or high-dosage tutoring, accelerating learning) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs; CDE is currently in the process of determining the specific mechanisms for funding evidence-based summer learning and enrichment programs and comprehensive afterschool programming as provided for under sections 2001(f)(2) and 2001(f)(3) of the ARP Act.
-The Department's intention is to leverage these programs to address the first two goals as outlined in Section A, Part 1: (1) supporting academic acceleration for students most impacted by the pandemic with a focus on math and literacy for students in grades K-8, and (2) expanding learning opportunities to strengthen student engagement in learning in both the traditional school day and beyond.
-To ensure that funding is made available as quickly as possible, CDE will prioritize the usage of existing funding and programming mechanisms while considering any potential barriers that exist for reaching prioritized student populations.
+A description of the evidence-based programs that address the academic, social, emotional, and mental health needs of students (e.g., providing intensive or high-dosage tutoring, accelerating learning) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;

+CDE is leveraging programs under sections 2001(f)(2) and 2001(f)(3) of the ARP Act to address the first two goals as outlined in Section A, Part 1: (1) supporting academic acceleration for students most impacted by the pandemic with a focus on math and literacy for students in grades K-8, and (2) expanding learning opportunities to strengthen student engagement in learning in both the traditional school day and beyond.
+To ensure that funding is made available as quickly as possible, CDE has prioritized the usage of existing funding and programming mechanisms while considering any potential barriers that exist for reaching prioritized student populations.